 ICC arbitration exhibits certain distinctive features, including the scrutiny of draft awards by the ICC International Court of Arbitration.

-Both partners at BODENHEIMER HERZBERG have been appointed members of the ICC Commission on Arbitration and ADR, upon proposal of the German National Committee of ICC.
+Both partners at BODENHEIMER have been appointed members of the ICC Commission on Arbitration and ADR, upon proposal of the German National Committee of ICC.
 Partner Axel Benjamin Herzberg is a former Deputy Counsel at the Secretariat of the ICC Court of Arbitration in Paris and one of the co-editors of Germany’s leading commentary on the ICC Rules of Arbitration.